Read transcripts of debates in both Houses

 Access videos, worksheets, lesson plans and games

-This scheme provides an opportunity for ESRC funded postgraduate students to be seconded to POST to assist in producing independent, balanced and accessible analysis of public policy issues for Parliamentarians.
+The scheme provides an opportunity for ESRC-funded postgraduate students to be seconded to the Parliamentary Office of Science and Technology (POST) to assist in producing independent, balanced and accessible analysis of public policy issues for Parliamentarians.
 ESRC/ POST Fellows may work on a policy topic grounded in the natural sciences or technology, where social science research evidence has a key role to play, or on a more substantive social science topic of relevance to public policy.

 A selection of recent POSTnote and other briefings written by ESRC funded fellows: